-The best way to gain friends and fans on Twitter is to engage with people, follow others whose Tweets are interesting or meaningful to you, and be an active part of the Twitter community by reading and posting high-quality information.
+The best way to gain friends and fans on Twitter is to engage with people on relevant topics in keeping with Barnard's mission, follow others whose Tweets are interesting or meaningful to you, and be an active part of the Twitter community by reading and posting high-quality information.

 Some followers may be spam.
 To report spam: